-When King Estate Winery established itself on 1,033 certified-organic acres near Eugene, Oregon, it was only the first step toward becoming a leader in sustainable vineyards.
-Continuing that commitment, the company recently turned to SolarCity to bring solar energy its wine making, award-winning restaurant, and tour operations.
+When King Estate Winery was established on 1,033 certified-organic acres near Eugene, Oregon, it was the first step toward becoming a leading sustainable vineyard.
+Continuing that commitment, the company turned to SolarCity to incorporate a solar system into its wine making, award-winning restaurant and tour operations.

 Today, 974 kilowatts (kW) of solar panels are nestled beside rows of grape vines, and are expected to generate an annual production equivalent to 60% of King Estate’s energy usage.